Why Bitter Gourd Leaves Turning Yellow?

 Bitter gourd or bitter melon is one of the most famous Asian vegetables.
 People eat it as chips, or stuff other vegetables and sometimes even meat in them.

-Bitter gourds are a member of the Cucurbitaceae family, which includes all the melons like water, musk, and also cucumbers.
+Bitter gourds are a member of the Cucurbitaceae family, which includes all the melons like water, musk, and cucumbers.

 Also Read: How Much Water Does Radish Need?